nbareil/timeliner/README.md

 # timeliner.py

 A memory-efficient Python script for processing and analyzing bodyfile timeline data.
-This tool processes bodyfile format (used in digital forensics) and generates a sorted, filtered, and optionally highlighted timeline output.
+This tool processes bodyfile format and generates a sorted, filtered, and optionally highlighted timeline output.

 *Credit: This script was 90% written by LLM.*